 - Chill the mixture in the refrigerator for one hour.

 - Prior to baking, pre-heat the oven to 180C/350F.
-Brush melted butter onto your madeleines moulds and then dust with cocoa powder and tap away excess.
+Brush melted butter onto your 12-Hole Madeleines Tray moulds and then dust with cocoa powder and tap away excess.
 Refrigerate your pan until mixture is ready.

 - Spoon a dollop of mixture into the shell mould and then place a piece of white chocolate onto the mixture and cover with another dollop of mixture.
 Repeat with each shell mould.